Links on Android Authority may earn us a commission. Learn more.

 Dual dash camera options

-Dual dash cameras are just what they sound like — you get two cameras that record simultaneously.
-Here, the first three options have one camera that faces the front of your car, and a second that faces the interior.
-The last option, the Vava Dual Dash Cam, switches interior coverage for a camera that faces behind your vehicle.
-All of these options are going to be the most expensive, for obvious reasons, but if you ever get into an accident and need proof, you’ll have more angles while retaining quality.
+Dual dash cams are just what they sound like — you get two cameras that record simultaneously.
+The first three options here have one camera that faces the front of your car, and a second that faces the interior.
+The last option, the Vava Dual Dash Cam, switches out interior coverage for a camera that faces behind your vehicle.

 Vantrue N2 Pro Uber Dual Dash Cam

 Vantrue’s N2 Pro Uber records footage from the front of your car and inside your cabin.
 The front-facing camera uses an OV4689 sensor and an HDR system to help automatically balance light and dark areas.
 The interior camera, meanwhile, sports a Sony Exmor sensor and four LED lights.

 Toguard Dual Dash Cam

 See also: The best car apps for Android

 Garmin Dash Cam Tandem